-Credits 6 Lab Hours 3 Lecture Hours 3 Clinical Hours 0 Tiered Course Indicator
+Credits 6 Lab Hours 3 Lecture Hours 3 Clinical Hours 0 Tiered Course Indicator N Prerequisites Admission to the MLT program.

 MT2506 : MLT Immunohematology

 A study of the immunology of blood, including those principles and practices that are known collectively as blood banking.
 An overview of blood component collection and component preparation is presented.
 Basic concepts of genetics, immunology and antiglobulin testing are included as a foundation for the understanding of the blood group systems and antibody detection and identification.
 Current transfusion practices are discussed.
 The student will gain experience in performance of techniques in immunohematology.